Arapaimidae: Description

-Arapaimines are characterized by elongate, slender bodies with large scales and long dorsal and anal fins positioned close to a short caudal peduncle.
+Arapaimides are characterized by elongate, slender bodies with large scales and long dorsal and anal fins positioned close to a short caudal peduncle.
 The pelvic fins are small and abdominal if present.
 They lack chin barbels, have a glossolaryngeal (tongue) bone with teeth present, and the premaxillae are fixed to the skull.
 Branched caudal fin rays are less than sixteen, branchiostegal rays between three and seven, and hypurals less than 6.
 Heterotis possesses a specialized suprabranchial organ for concentrating and filtering small food particles.

 Biology

 Both genera make use of similar freshwater habitats in the respective region, with Arapaima found in the floodplains of the Amazon and Esequibo river basins of South America and Heterotis found in littoral zones of large, open rivers in all Sahelo-Sudanese basins of Africa.
 Arapaima is typically a top-water fish predator, while Heterotis is a benthic mud-filterer primarily feeding on phytoplankton and small crustaceans with their suprabranchial organ.
 Both groups are obligate air-breathers and nest-builders, with males guarding eggs and young.